Christian Democratic Union of Germany: Post-Merkel and Merz era (2018–present)

+Ideology and platform

 In her 2005 campaign, Angela Merkel was unwilling to express explicitly Christian views while maintaining that her party had never lost its concept of values.
 Merkel and Bundestag President Norbert Lammert have been keen to clarify that CDU references to the "dominant culture" imply "tolerance and living together".
-According to party analyst Stephan Eisel, her avoiding the values-issue may have had the opposite effect as she failed to mobilize the party's core constituency.
+According to party analyst Stephan Eisel, her avoiding the values issue may have had the opposite effect as she failed to mobilize the party's core constituency.

 The CDU applies the principles of Christian democracy and emphasizes the "Christian understanding of humans and their responsibility toward God".
 However, CDU membership consists of people adhering to a variety of religions as well as non-religious individuals.
 The CDU's policies derive from political Catholicism, Catholic social teaching and political Protestantism as well as economic liberalism and national conservatism.
 The party has adopted more liberal economic policies since Helmut Kohl's term in office as the Chancellor of Germany (1982–1998).

 As a conservative party, the CDU supports stronger punishments of crimes and involvement on the part of the Bundeswehr in cases of domestic anti-terrorism offensives.
 In terms of immigrants, the CDU supports initiatives to integrate immigrants through language courses and aims to further control immigration.
-Dual citizenship should only be allowed in exceptional cases.
+It holds that dual citizenship should only be allowed in exceptional cases.

 In terms of foreign policy, the CDU commits itself to European integration and a strong relation with the United States.
 In the European Union, the party opposes the entry of Turkey, preferring instead a privileged partnership.
 In addition to citing various human rights violations, the CDU also believes that Turkey's unwillingness to recognise Cyprus as an independent sovereign state contradicts the European Union policy that its members must recognise the existence of one another.

+The party supports a business-friendly adaptation of the European Green Deal, and would like to continue to allow vehicles with combustion engines, research synthetic fuels and promote research into nuclear fusion.
+The party calls for EU member states to limit their annual borrowing to three percent of their gross domestic product.

 The CDU has governed in four federal-level and numerous state-level Grand Coalitions with the Social Democratic Party (SPD) as well as in state and local-level coalitions with the Alliance 90/The Greens.

+Cordon sanitaire

 The CDU has an official party congress adjudication that prohibits coalitions and any sort of cooperation with either The Left or the Alternative for Germany.

-Internal structure
+CDU officially prohibits any cooperation with the AfD, but does not clearly define what that means.
+In the eastern federal states, however, there is ongoing tolerance for, or cooperation of CDU with, the right-wing radical AfD at the local and district level.

+CDU leader Friedrich Merz took blowback for his political approaches to the AfD after he called his party in 2023 an "alternative... with substance".
+Political observers from abroad say that the CDU's boundaries with the far-right are eroding.